kerezsiz42/scanner-operator2/README.md

 }
 ```

-Here the `GetDialector` is just a switch construct that based on string comparison returns the correct dialector instance - the component that defines what type of sql database Gorm will communicate with.
-Another thing to note, is that the `GetDatabase` also accesses the `DATABASE_TYPE` and the `DSN` (data source name) environment variables internally.
+Here, the `GetDialector` is simply a switch construct that, based on string comparison, returns the appropriate dialector instance—the component that defines the type of SQL database with which Gorm will communicate.
+Another point to note is that the `GetDatabase` function also accesses the `DATABASE_TYPE` and `DSN` (data source name) environment variables internally.

-We also have to make sure the Gorm library and the drivers that we plan to use with are all installed:
+We also need to ensure that the Gorm library and the drivers we plan to use are all installed:

 ```sh
 go get -u gorm.io/gorm